 top of page

-I spent the first ten years of my career in academia researching genetics and genomics, including a PhD and PostDoc positions (University of Leicester, University of Nottingham, Imperial College London).
-I evaluated many clinical research samples along the way, explored molecular technologies, saw NGS emerge, and designed approaches to address complex questions.
+I spent the first ten years of my career in academia researching genetics and genomics, including a PhD and PostDoc positions (Imperial College London, University of Nottingham, University of Leicester).
+I evaluated clinical research samples, explored emerging molecular technologies, and saw NGS emerge as a transformative force.
 It was always fascinating to be able to pinpoint, at a molecular level, the genetic basis of disease.
 I wanted to continue doing that, in a setting that could more directly benefit patients, and moved into molecular diagnostics.

-I spent the next decade in biotech, mostly in diagnostics, always working with DNA (ONT, DNA Script, DNAe, Enigma Diagnostics).
-I developed CE-IVD assays, gained insights into the creation of a new NGS platform, ran automated platforms for DNA synthesis and NGS library prep, and provided specialised company-wide support.
-Most recently, I established and led the Diagnostic Applications team at Oxford Nanopore, a multidisciplinary group responsible for the development of novel molecular diagnostic assays that harness the benefits of nanopore sequencing.
+I spent the next decade in biotech, mostly in diagnostics, always working with DNA (Oxford Nanopore, DNA Script, DNA Electronics, Enigma Diagnostics).
+I developed CE-IVD assays, gained deep insight into NGS platform development, and broadened my expertise into synthetic biology and automation.
+Most recently, I established and led the Diagnostic Applications team at Oxford Nanopore, a multidisciplinary group responsible for the development of novel diagnostic assays that harness the unique benefits of nanopore sequencing.

 About me